OCA/reporting-engine/bi_view_editor/readme/USAGE.rst

 To graphically design your analysis data-set:

 - From the Dashboards menu, select "Custom BI Views"
+- BI Views creation is restricted to members of "BI View Editor Manager" group.
+  You can add this group to a user in User form, Access Rights, Technical section.
 - Browse trough the business objects in the "Query Builder" tab
 - Pick the interesting fields (Drag & Drop)
 - For each selected field, right-click on the Options column and select whether